abozanona/me.abozanona/source/_posts/about.md

 type: "about"
 ---

-Hi, I'm Abozanona, a quiet person, listens to classic music, likes old songs and addicted to Dota2.
+Hi, I'm Abozanona, a quiet person, listens to classical music, likes old songs, and addicted to Dota2.

 ## Components